 This Zen-inspired bedroom, designed by International Custom Designs, uses motifs from nature and a peaceful color scheme to create a relaxing and soothing room for sleep and meditation.
 Soft, neutral color is a common theme throughout Asian décor, although you’ll sometimes find shots of red, yellow, or black used as accents.
 Notice the touches of nature throughout the space: potted plants, botanical artwork, and botanically themed bedding.
 The serene wall color here is Boutique Beige from Dunn Edwards.Continue to 6 of 9 below.

 By far the most common type of bed you'll find in an Asian-inspired bedroom is a platform bed.
 These sleek designs—which use a platform of slats, rather than a foundation or box spring, to support the mattress—are not only common in Asia, but are very popular wherever a clean, simple design is preferred.
 Mix a platform bed with other Asian decorating staples, such as nature motifs, minimal furniture, and simple color schemes, and the result is a peaceful bedroom that helps quiet your mind after a long day.Continue to 7 of 9 below.

 07 of 09

 Shoji screens, or paper screens, are used in Japan to separate spaces in the home and are easy to incorporate into an Asian-inspired bedroom.
-The contemporary bedroom shown here (it was designed by Webber + Studio) shows off a modern version of the Shoji screen in the sliding doors to the closet and adjoining rooms.
+This contemporary bedroom (it was designed by Webber + Studio) shows off a modern version of the Shoji screen in the sliding doors to the closet and adjoining rooms.
 This bedroom also shows off several gorgeous elements, such as the exquisite artwork behind the bed by Roi James that resembles a calm water element, soft neutral wall color (Barbados Sand by Benjamin Moore), and luxurious Brazilian cherry wood floors.Continue to 8 of 9 below.

 08 of 09